From BR Bullpen

 In 2012, Lohse was given the starting assignment on Opening Day after Carpenter went down with an injury in spring training.
 It was a historic occasion, being the first game played at the new Marlins Park and the first played by the Miami Marlins under their new name.
 Lohse was outstanding, not giving up a hit until the 7th and being credited with his team's 4-1 win.
 It was the beginning of an excellent season for Lohse, who ended the year with a record of 16-3, 2.86.
 He had the best winning percentage in the National League, while pitching 211 innings and striking out 143 against only 38 walks.
 He was called upon to start the first-ever National League Wild Card Game on October 5th and he earned a 6-3 win over the heretofore unbeatable Kris Medlen of the Atlanta Braves.
 He continued with an excellent performance in the Division Series, when he pitched 7 innings against the Washington Nationals, giving up only one run while striking out 8 in Game 4, although he ended up with a no-decision.
 He won Game 3 of the NLCS facing the San Francisco Giants, 3-1, but lost Game 7 when he gave up 5 runs in only 2 innings as the Giants completed their comeback from 3 games to 1 down with a 9-0 shutout that sent them to the 2012 World Series.

 Lohse and his agent Scott Boras decided to play hard ball heading into 2013, holding out for a multi-year contract with a salary reflecting his recent success.
 However, no team was ready to offer him that, and as spring training was winding down, he was still unsigned, working out daily at a community college near his home and waiting for a team desperate for starting pitching to give him a panicked call.
 For his part, Boras blamed baseball's new free agent compensation system for his client's plight.
 He finally found a team on March 25th, signing a three-year deal with the Milwaukee Brewers worth $33 million.
 He earned his first win for the Brewers on April 22nd, defeating the San Diego Padres, 7-1, in spite of having to leave in the top of the 6th inning with a dislocated pinky finger, the result of a baserunning collision with Padres 2B Jedd Gyorko.
 Lohse explained that the the injury was a recurrent one and that he would have continued to pitch, except the finger did not pop back into place immediately.
+After a slowish start, he got stronger and stronger as the season progressed, topping things with a masterful two-hit shutout of the Atlanta Braves on September 25th, in which he required only 89 pitches to go the full nine innings.

 Notable Achievements